twolivesleft/Codea4-Docs/_sources/manual/drawing.rst.txt

 Drawing in Codea
 ----------------

-Codea comes with several immediate mode drawing APIs that form the basis of drawing both 2D and 3D graphics
+Codea comes with an immediate mode drawing API that forms the basis of rendering both 2D and 3D graphics

 The user-defined global :lua:`draw()` function is called once per frame to update the contents of the screen

-The :lua:`background(r,g,b,a)` function is used to clear the background to a given color.
+The :lua:`background(r,g,b,a)` function is used to clear the background with a given color.
 When this isn't called the contents of the background will stay the same as the preivous frame

 Codea uses an hybrid-immediate mode drawing system, where various built-in functions can be used to paint objects to the screen when called, such as :lua:`line()`, :lua:`sprite()` and :lua:`rect()`